 South West International Boat Show

-The Southwest's largest In-Water Boat Show returns to the Bay Area Houston, for the seventh year in March 2015 with over 400 boats in-water and onshore - making it the Premier Power and Sail Show for Texas.
+The Southwest's largest In-Water Boat Show returns to the Bay Area Houston, for the eigth year in March 2016 with over 400 boats in-water and onshore - making it the Premier Power and Sail Show for Texas.

 Shell Houston Open